-The BRIGHT project team, including the technical team, will review the first draft of the report and provide feedback to the consultant for any necessary revisions.
-The consultant will incorporate feedback and recommendations in the report.
+The consultant will be responsible for ensuring data collection through field visits, quality assurance, and data analysis.
+The BRIGHT project team, including the technical team, will review the first draft of the reports and provide feedback to the consultant for any necessary revisions.
+The consultant will incorporate feedback and recommendations in the reports.